 Finland is one of the most popular study destinations among international students, and the magical, mythical Lapland is cherry on the cake.
 Finnish Lapland is as close as reality gets to those who dream of a winter wonderland.
 Contrasts are a key factor in the allure of Lapland where 24-hour sunlight in the summer replaces the dark winter days.
 The hustle and bustle of towns and ski resorts is just minutes away from the peace and quiet of the wild wilderness.
-Here are all the reasons why you should be here with us!
+Lapland offers huge potential for the future professionals.
+Here are reasons why you should be here with us!

 -The world's safest countries according to the WEF